ballerina-platform/module-ballerinax-mssql/README.md

   [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
   [![codecov](https://codecov.io/gh/ballerina-platform/module-ballerinax-mssql/branch/main/graph/badge.svg)](https://codecov.io/gh/ballerina-platform/module-ballerinax-mssql)

-The Mssql library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io/"> Ballerina</a> language.
+The MSSQL library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io/"> Ballerina</a> language.

 This provides the functionality required to access and manipulate data stored in a SQL Server database.